roximn148/kaatib/README.md

     cmake --install build --config Release --prefix C:/nappgui
     ```

-    This configures and builds the `Release` version of the framework at the specified location (`c:/nappgui` in the above instructions.)
+    This configures, builds the `Release` version of the framework and installs it to the specified location (`c:/nappgui` in the above instructions.)

 * [Kaatib](https://github.com/roximn148/kaatib)